rajmiltonn/College-Portal/README.md

 ## Overview
 ![College Website](https://github.com/user-attachments/assets/college-website.jpg)

 Welcome to the **College Website**, a comprehensive platform designed to provide students with easy access to academic resources and information.
-Our site features a user-friendly interface developed using JSP (Java) for the frontend and MySQL Server for the backend..
+Our site features a user-friendly interface developed using JSP (Java) for the frontend and MySQL Server for the backend...

 ## Features